Academic Technology Approval Scheme

 The Foreign and Commonwealth Office aim to respond to all applications within 20 working days from the date they receive your completed application.

-You can also email the Foreign and Commonwealth Office ATAS team if you are concerned you have missed their response.
+You can email the Foreign and Commonwealth Office ATAS team if you are concerned you have missed their response.
 Please note that they will not respond if 20 days has not elapsed since the date of your application.

 What do I do next?